 • Is the equipment likely to become obsolete soon?

-• Will there be a tax difference by le the equipment is leased versus purchased?
+• Will there be a tax difference if the equipment is leased versus purchased?

 Develop a standardized contract with common leasing terms and conditions that are dependable and stay with it.
 Design a business strategy for leasing and use it wisely.
-An example might be including lease agreements as another source of credit for your business.
 There are many moving parts to a lease agreement, but if managed effectively, more equipment may be leased than initially thought possible.

 Equipment leasing programs can be inherently difficult to manage because of the wide range and variety of equipment needed and the decentralized nature of leasing programs.
 The equipment may be located in various locations, or it may be highly mobile and managed by numerous people.
 Accountability becomes critical, and it’s important to start before the lease is executed.
 Many term-end difficulties begin during the lease negotiation.
 Implementing Costar’s proven lease management software will assist with calculations necessary for making fully informed decisions to ensure continued growth.
-The same software can help with calculations needed to meet lease compliance standards.
-The deadline for lease accounting compliance is year-end 2019 and CoStar is your critical path to success.
+The same software can help with calculations needed to meet lease accounting compliance standards.
+The deadline for lease accounting compliance fast approaching for non-public compaines and CoStar is your critical path to success.